mlell/tapas/README.md

 This software package needs the following tools to be installed:

-  * R and several R packages
+  * R and several R packages (see section "Installation")
   * Python 3 and several Python packages
   * Standard UNIX tools like `head`, `awk`, `sort`, `join`, `sed`.
 These are included in all Linux and Mac distributions.
 On Windows you can install